ome/ngff/rfc/3/index.md

 # RFC-3: more dimensions for thee

-Remove restrictions on the number of dimensions stored in OME-NGFF arrays.
+Remove restrictions on the number, names, ordering, and type of dimensions stored in OME-NGFF arrays.

 ## Status